Unknown025/ModulusConverter/README.md

 `--ignoreCompatibility` Ignores compatibility checks.

-`--targetPackage` If you're converting for Modulus or Modular Warfare, use this flag to change the target package.
+`--targetPackage` Use this flag to change the target package.

 `--help` Help command.